twisteroidambassador/ptadapter/README.md

     python -m ptadapter --help

 A configuration file should be provided to the script.
-See the example configuration file in the source directory for guidance.
+The [Documentation] contains a detailed guide page, which includes an example config file with detailed comments; the example config file can also be found in this repository.